Chapter 3: Help with mobility and movement

 What may help

-It is less difficult to get someone back into bed before they are exhausted, so you may want to check with them to see when they are starting to feel tired.
+It is difficult to get someone back into bed after they are exhausted, so check with the person to see when they are starting to feel tired.
+Pay attention to your own physical limitations.